 Who is a good candidate for spine surgery?

 Spine surgery can accomplish two things.
 It can decompress a nerve root and/or it can stabilize a painful mobile segment of the spine.
 These procedures are not performed simply because the patient has chronic pain, though it is a major indication.
-The purpose is to correct a physical abnormality in patients who don’t show improvement through various nonsurgical.
+The purpose is to correct a physical abnormality in patients who don’t show improvement through various Minimally invasive.
 Surgery is not an option for patients when an anatomical lesion that’s behind the pain cannot be identified.

 These surgeries are never exploratory.
 They are not done unless the nerve being compressed, the degenerating disc and impacted vertebrae, or the other direct cause of the pain can be identified.